 - Medicines, herbal supplements, and vitamins.
 For each, include the dosage, who prescribed it and why, and any side effects you have had.
 Use this form.(What is a PDF document?)

-- Any known allergies to medicines, foods, or insects (include the type of allergic reaction).
+- Known allergies to medicines, foods, or insects (include the type of allergic reaction).

 - Symptoms, health conditions, and treatments.
 For each, jot down dates and any details that you might easily forget.
-Use this form.(What is a PDF document?)
+Use this form(What is a PDF document?).

 - Exam and test results.

 - Emergency medical information, such as pacemaker use or chronic disease diagnosis.

 - Insurance policy and payment receipts.

 For more information on how to organize your medical information, see the topic Organizing Your Medical Records.

 Advance directives such as a living will and a medical power of attorney can ensure that you will get the care you want if you become physically or mentally unable to make your own medical decisions.
 A living will states your wishes about your medical care.
 A medical power of attorney gives a person you choose (your health care agent) the authority to make medical decisions for you if you become unable to make these decisions for yourself.
 In addition to putting your advance directives in writing, also be sure to clearly communicate your choices to all family members who might be involved in your health care in the future.